ashermanli/ashermanli/README.md

   to continue to grow and expand my understanding and skill-set. </p>

 <h2> 📫 How to reach me: abrahamsauce4@gmail.com</h2>

+## Latest steps on my learning journey
+  -Programming a server with NodeJS and Express -Communicating with the Server
+  -Introduction to React
+  -Fundamentals of Web apps
+  -Responsive Web Design (FreeCodeCamp)
+  -The University Of Texas At El Paso (UTEP) Bachelor of Science in Computer Science -El Paso Community College (EPCC) Associate of Arts in Computer Science

 <!---
 ashermanli/ashermanli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.